sinhrks/ggfortify/cran-comments.md

 ## Notes

-This is a minor release of the package with fixes to support new major release of `survival` (>=3.1-7).
+This is a minor release of the package with fixes for CRAN check results.